mukeshsoni/xstate-viz-chrome-extension/rubber-duck.md

     Solution - Use `#[serde(rename(serialize = "type"))]` annotation above the
     `typ` property declaration in the StateNode struct.
 5. [ ] Take care of error messages
+6. Use production builds for both content.js and rust wasm code before publishing to chrome store
+7. [ ] Publish to chrome store
+8.